DFE-Digital/apply-for-teacher-training/app/views/content/terms_candidate.md

 ### Making changes to your application

-Get in touch with us within five working days of submitting your application if you need to make any amends.
-For example, you can add more courses (if you haven’t reached your limit of three) or change your course choices.
+Get in touch with us within 5 working days of submitting your application if you need to make any amends.
+For example, you can add more courses (if you haven’t reached your limit of 3) or change your course choices.
 Once we’ve processed your request, we won’t be able to make any more changes for you.

 However, you can ask us to amend your name or contact details at any point up